What NOT to do when visiting Australia

 I am Australian, have travelled to every state and territory and lived here for most of my life.

 Still, I often get things wrong, so learn from my mistakes!

-Here’s what not to do in Australia, which should help you plan your trip around Oz.
+Here’s what not to do in Australia, which will help you make the most out of your trip.

 1. Don’t litter

 Australia has traditionally been a relatively clean place, when it comes to litter and trash.